-Medical students are required to take Step 1 of the United States Medical Licensing Examination (USMLE) not later than June 30 of their second year.
+Medical students are required to take Step 1 of the United States Medical Licensing Examination (USMLE) no later than July 6th of their second year.
 Since the test is a component of application for licensure to practice medicine, the student is required to pay for the examination.
-Passing USMLE Step 1 is a condition for continuation in year 3 of the curriculum.
+Passing USMLE Step 1 is a condition for continuation into the MS3/clerkship phase of the curriculum.
+If a student's Step 1 score comes back after the start of the clerkship and is a fail, the student may be required to withdraw from the clerkship until the next block and the student must pass Step 1 before re-initiating the clerkship phase "off-cycle".
 Students will also be required to take and pass USMLE Step 2 Clinical Skills and Clinical Knowledge prior to graduation.
 The Student Affairs Handbook has more information on USMLE policies.